sharawrron1/sharawrron1/README.md

 ---

 ### Ongoing projects:
-- A terminal based file change tracker system for Linux, written in Golang.
+- A terminal based file change tracker system for Linux, written in Golang. (a group project)

 ### 🔨 I work with: